tz-earl/tz-earl.github.io/_posts/2019-12-05-consumer-producer-exercise.md

 ~~~~~

 <br />
-The class Consumer contains the method that does the consuming along with attributes.
+The class _Consumer_ contains the method that does the consuming along with attributes.
 "Consuming" means removing items from the queue.

 Again, the _idnum_ attribute is used in the _print_ statement, which indicates the interleaved execution order of the threads.

 But how to terminate the consumer threads?
 At first, I thought of having the main thread just kill these sub-threads.
 After some reading, that seems like a really bad idea.
-As a general policy, a thread should be _requested_ to end itself, giving itself a chance to release any resources it is holding and doing any other desired cleanup.
+As a general policy, a thread should be requested &mdash; not forced &mdash; to end itself, giving itself a chance to release any resources it is holding and doing any other desired cleanup.

 In this example, the _stop_consuming_ attribute is initialized to _False_, then set to _True_ by the main thread so that the sub-thread knows when to stop accessing the queue for items to consume.

-Note that queue.Queue.get() raises an exception if the queue is empty.
+Note that _queue.Queue.get()_ raises an exception if the queue is empty.

-Also note that when removing an item from _Queue_ you also have to call _task_done()_ so that the main thread's _join()_ on the Queue will succeed and not continue to wait.
+Also note that when removing an item from _Queue_ you also have to call _task_done()_ so that the main thread's _join()_ on the queue will succeed and not continue to wait.
 The _join()_ will hang otherwise.

 ~~~~~ python
 class Consumer: